SQL Server Performance Tuning

 For example, think of a phone book for a town where 80% of the population has the last name of Trump.
 If we sorted in order of the last name, It would not be beneficial.
 You can only discount a small number of entries when you are looking for a Trump.

-Covering Queries with an Index
+Covering queries with an index

 For your most crucial queries, you might consider creating a covering index to give the query the best performance possible.

-We call covered queries because all of the columns requested in the output are contained in the index itself.
+We call them covered queries because all of the columns requested in the output are contained in the index itself.

 You can use a composite index to help match the search criteria of specific queries.